- On December 13, 2020

 Being a teen R&B head of the 90s it seemed like a no brainer to eventually do a write up on the top 40 R&B floor fillers of the 1990s.
 But with so many great tracks coming out of that era and through the various manifestations of R&B during that time, it certainly was a challenge.
 With help from a few of the team from Party DJ Hire, we settled on these 40 gems.
 From New Jack Swing favourites to cross over hip hop fusions, we have it all covered here.

 40 – I’m In luv – Joe

-From his 1993 debut, Joe Thomas burst onto the scene with this hip hop inspired banger.
-Not just known for his slow jams, Joe could easily fill a dance floor.
+From his 1993 debut, Joe Thomas burst onto the scene with this piano and thumping bass driven banger.
+Not just known for his slow jams, Joe could easily fill a dance floor back then and now.

 39 – Mr Wendal – Arrested Development

 Arrested Development’s 1992 album 3 Years, 5 Months & 2 Days In The Life Of.. spawned three massive hits for this group from Atlanta – People Everyday, Tennessee and Mr Wendal.
 The track not only can still move people on the dance floor but also pull at the heartstrings in a socially conscious sort of way.

 38 – Pony – Ginuwine